chaiss/Challenge2-Canva/Challenge2HAISS.md

 able to learn more about the new Streaming API.
 I believe an overview, describing why or how it's used is important to start out with.
 I did some research on Streaming APIs and how WebSocket works in order to effectively communicate details about connection.
-For this article, I'm assuming that a building WebSocket API from scratch was not necessary, and describing how this is done is already known by the audience being familiar with WidgetApps other APIs.
+For this article, I'm assuming that building a WebSocket API from scratch is not necessary, and that describing how this is done is already known by the audience being familiar with WidgetApp's other APIs.

-## Questions and missing details to complete the Article
+## Questions and missing details to complete this article

 1. It would be helpful to show an example of or available AJAX endpoints.
 Since users are first interacting with the editor, perhaps available editor actions would be useful.